k2works/etude_for_rails/docs/dev/sales_modeling/simple_product_.md

   def +(other)
     raise "Currency is different" unless currency == other.currency

-    SalesModeling::Money.new(amount + other.amount, currency)
+    SalesModeling::Type1::Money.new(amount + other.amount, currency)
   end

   def -(other)
     raise "Currency is different" unless currency == other.currency raise "Other money is bigger than self" if amount < other.amount

-    SalesModeling::Money.new(amount - other.amount, currency)
+    SalesModeling::Type1::Money.new(amount - other.amount, currency)
   end
 end
 ```